 Even better, side against Uthar and convert Yuthura back to the light side if you talked to her earlier about why she joined the Sith in the first place.
 She runs off to the Jedi Academy on Dantooine if it hasn't been blown up yet, leaving you to kick the rest of the academy's collective ass.
 And that's not even counting the opportunities to mock and sabotage the Sith's efforts earlier on the planet.
 Basically, Jedi!PC on Korriban demonstrates why the Sith desperately need a Detect Good force power.

 Fine, let's count the opportunities to mock and sabotage the Sith before.
 Converting Mekel, Dustil, Kel, and Yuthura to the Light and the plain desertion of Dak.
 Killing off the rest of your class that you don't redeem.
 Facilitating the escape of defecting Sith students and a droid.
 Conning Uthar into giving you credit for exactly this.
-Redeeming effing Ajunta Pall centuries after his death.
+Redeeming effing Ajunta Pall three millennia after his death.
 And this is ignoring the students you kill beforehand and the fact that you wreck the entire academy top to bottom afterwards.
 Awesome indeed.

 Hell, even your companions can get in on putting down the Sith.
 Of note, JoleeBindo can let out a stellar dig that doubles as one of the game's funniest bits.
 Having Canderous there as well gives an added bonus.

 Jolee: Thank you!
 It takes effort to be properly irreverent at my age.